andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 There are several other issues of note:
 - Words like "certificate" are extracted with `'fi'` as a single character `'ﬁ'`.
 These needed to be replaced.
+- A number of apostrophes are extracted as "right single quotation marks" `’` instead of `'`.
+These are also replaced for consistency.
 - In the question text fields, some words contain line-breaking hyphens.
 I removed these hyphens, as I felt they would not be useful if the question text needed to be displayed elsewhere.